Stan. S. Katz

 Known-photo-of-T.R.-circa-1908

 T.R. looked out for the average citizen and wasn’t afraid to face off with powerful corporations in order to defend America’s natural environment.
 Accompanied by the naturalist, John Muir, they once embarked on a three-night camping trip exploring the most beautiful and pristine areas of Yosemite.
-This inspired Theodore to realize that many of America’s most beautiful areas needed protection, so he established the U.S. National Park Service which continues to this day to watch over this precious legacy.
+This inspired Theodore to realize that many of America’s most beautiful areas needed protection – So he established the U.S. National Park Service which watches over this precious legacy.
 And during his 1909 Smithsonian Museum African Safari adventure, he used his influence to inspire the creation of the great game parks of East Africa that continue to this day.
-It appears that it was towards the conclusion of his African Safari, and before embarking on his European peace tour that T.R. and members of his family and their companions secretly visited Japan.

 Teddy Roosevelt’s Secret Mission to Japan